AOrobator/HelloAndroid/contentprovider/ContentProvider.md

 3. Get a `Cursor` object using `getContentResolver().query` with the proper URL and Projection.

-4. Iterate of the cursor using `moveToNext()` etc. or use a CursorAdapter in a RecyclerView
+4. Iterate over the cursor using `moveToNext()` etc. or use a CursorAdapter in a RecyclerView

    ```java
    private void readMedia() {